WAFcoding/go-to-live-kata/README.md

 ### How it works

-1. Move in your working directory
+1. Move into your working directory
 ```
 mv some/directory/
 ```